Table of Contents

 Urticaria (Hives) or sheet-pitta

 Take tender leaves and extract juice.
-Drink 15 ml juice for few days.
+Drink 15 ml juice for a few days.

 Drink 10- 15 ml juice of gular tender leaves.